stonefl/stonefl.github.io/_posts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 After installation, you can run `az login` to log into your azure account.

 ## Create SSH Key Pairs
 SSH keys are going to be used for security connection from your WinSCP/PuTTY to the Azure VM.
 I usually run the command `ssh-keygen` through Git Bash on Windows, but it seems that Windows most-recent updates caused all `ssh` related commands in Git Bash stop working.
-I ran the following command in PowerShell to generate the SSH Key Pairs.
-Feel free to change the capitalized `USERANME` in the command, I always make it the same to the username I will use in the VM that is going to be created next.
+Thus I ran the following command in PowerShell to generate the SSH Key Pairs.
+Feel free to change the capitalized `USERANME` in the command, I always keep it the same to the username I will use in the VM that is going to be created next.
 ```powershell
 ssh-keygen -t rsa -b 4096 -C "USERNAME" -f $HOME/.ssh/azure_vm
 ```